chromium/chromium/docs/updater/functional_spec.md

 #### macOS
 The enrollment token is searched in the order:

-* Managed Preference value with key `CloudManagementEnrollmentToken` in domain `{MAC_BROWSER_BUNDLE_IDENTIFIER}`.
+* Managed Preferences value with key `CloudManagementEnrollmentToken` in domain `{MAC_BROWSER_BUNDLE_IDENTIFIER}`.
-* Managed Preference value with key `EnrollmentToken` in domain `{MAC_BROWSER_BUNDLE_IDENTIFIER}`.
+* Managed Preferences value with key `EnrollmentToken` in domain `{MAC_BROWSER_BUNDLE_IDENTIFIER}`.
 * File
  `/Library/{COMPANY_SHORTNAME}/{BROWSER_NAME}/CloudManagementEnrollmentToken`.